-•

-ΥO UR ASSIGNMENT:

-1. Create a positive anchor. a.
-Choose an emotion you would like to have "at your fingertips." b.
-Take yourself back to a time when you really felt that way. c.
-Link that feeling to a gesture (e.g., making a fist and saying "Yes!") and do it over and over until you can "Do what you gor

-trigger the feeling with this anchor.
-"Do what you car
+- 1. Create a positive anchor. - a.
+Choose an emotion you would like to have "at your fingertips." - b.
+Take yourself back to a time when you really felt that way. - c.
+Link that feeling to a gesture (e.g., making a fist and saying "Yes!") and do it over and over until you can trigger the feeling with this anchor. - 2.
+Do at least 15 swish patterns as described above.

-2. Do at least 15 swish patterns as described above. with what you have where you are." ⁄€,
+"Do what you can, with what you have, where you are."

--

-•

--

--

-- -

--

-•